Walmart Product Photography Is a Competitive Lever, Not a Checkbox

 Using stock photos.
 Walmart requires actual product images.
 Stock photos violate policy, and 71% of consumers return products when the item does not match what they saw online.

-For a seller with 200 SKUs needing 6 images each (1,200 images total), the cost gap between production methods is dramatic.
+For a seller with 200 SKUs needing 6 images each (1,200 images total), the cost gap between production methods is wide.

 |---|---|---|---|---|